 For dinner, be sure to get out of the hotel and enjoy a culinary adventure in the city.
 In recent years, Santiago has emerged as a global foodie destination.
 Chilean chefs are reinventing traditional dishes like empanadas, cazuelas (stews), and seafood with ingredients harvested all the way from the northern deserts and southern Patagonian regions.
 You can find great restaurants and wine bars not only in the Bellavista neighborhood but also in the revitalized historic barrios of Yungay and Italia.

 Day 2: Valparaiso, Viña del Mar & Casablanca Valley

-Day 3: Fly from Santiago to Temuco & Transfer to Pucón
+Day 3: Fly to Temuco & Transfer to Pucón

 After breakfast, transfer to the Santiago airport for your flight to Temuco.
 Upon arrival, you'll meet your driver and transfer about 1.5 hours to the town of Pucón.

 But that's for another day.
-For now, if you would like to get out and stretch your legs, then here a couple options for easy activities in and around Pucón.
+For now, if you would like to get out and stretch your legs, then here are a couple of options for easy activities in and around Pucón.